aplosdev/docs/README.md

 - [Duckquill](https://daudix.codeberg.page/duckquill), from where I got inspired to create this project (and many ideas are from there)
 - [Inter](https://rsms.me/inter/), used for all Sans Serif text.
 - [Source Code Pro](https://adobe-fonts.github.io/source-code-pro/), used for code snippets.
-- [VitePress](https://vitepress.dev), which is used to power Aplós.- Everyone that supported the project.
+- [VitePress](https://vitepress.dev), which is used to power Aplós.
 - Everyone that supported the project.